trinsitw/java/README.md

 All polynomial coefficients are stored as exact rational numbers, ensuring no rounding error is introduced across recursive computations.
 The library's key capability is **polynomial composition** — substituting a variable with another polynomial and returning an exact symbolic result — which enables telescoping verification, recursive substitution, and change-of-variable transformations.

+ExactPoly is not designed for high-performance computation.
+The emphasis is on **clean design**, **comprehensibility**, and **pedagogical transparency**: each class models exactly one mathematical concept, the algebraic intent of every method is directly legible from its implementation, and the library can serve as a readable reference for anyone learning how symbolic polynomial arithmetic works from first principles.
+For performance-critical applications, libraries such as [Rings](https://github.com/PoslavskySV/rings) or [JAS](https://krum.rz.uni-mannheim.de/jas/) are more appropriate.

 **Key classes:**
 - `RationalNumber` — exact rational arithmetic backed by `BigInteger`; immutable, auto-reduced to lowest terms
 - `IndeterminateExponent` — a variable–exponent pair (e.g. `n²`), used as a building block for monomials